andreeam1234/proiect/README.md

 5. RollerCoaster, FerrisWheel, Carousel: Classes derived from Attraction.
   - [ ] Each attraction has specific methods to simulate the experience provided to visitors (e.g., screamTest for roller coasters, spinAround for carousels, etc.).

+Template class VisitorList is used to manage a list of visitors to an amusement park.
+The class is designed to handle visitors of different types, such as AdultVisitor and ChildVisitor.

+Observer Pattern is implemented to manage the interaction between the amusement park and its visitors.
+This pattern allows the park to notify its visitors whenever important events occur, such as the addition of new attractions or the park closing.

+he TicketFactory interface defines the contract for creating tickets, while concrete factories like StandardTicketFactory and VIPTicketFactory.

 ### Cerințe modele de limbaj la nivel de semestru